 Good MorningEquity markets pulled back on Wednesday ahead of the Thanksgiving Day holiday.
 The pullback is a sign of caution ahead of the holiday weekend but likely not the precursor to a larger decline.
 An unchanged outlook for earnings and capital return growth supports the market.
 The forecast is for earnings to grow by double-digits in 2025 and drive capital returns to record levels.
 Because tailwinds are likely to form, the forecasts for 2025 earnings growth are likely cautious.

 The risk is inflation.
 The PCE Price Index for October was as expected, with core inflation rising to a six-month high, contrary to a rate reduction environment.
 In this scenario, the Fed may pause its rate reductions until inflation begins to cool again.
 It is possible that Trump's business and consumer-friendly policies will invigorate inflation and keep the FOMC from cutting rates in 2025 at all.
 However, the S&P 500 will likely continue to rise because of the underlying economic strength that drives inflation.
-Featured: Steve Jobs' Deathbed Secret Finally Leaked (Ad)
+Featured: 5 dividend stocks worth owning in any market condition (Ad)

 |